holgerl/hilvl/README.md

 	CollisionControl doCheck null
 ```

+Here, the implementation of `onEvent` may decide itself when to evaluate the statements in the argument.

 ### Syntactic sugar

 To make the code more readable, a special shortcut is supported in the syntax: